B PERMIT

 Work permits

-European citizen
+European citizens

 If you are a European citizen from a member country of the European Free Trade Association (EFTA), the process is relatively straightforward.
 You are allowed to come to Switzerland and look for a job for a period of 3 months without holding an authorization.
 However, you must declare your arrival to the authorities within 14 days.
 If your work contract is temporary and for less than a year, you will be granted an L permit (short-term).
 If the contract goes over a year or has an indefinite term, you will be granted a B permit.

-Non-European citizen
+Non-European citizens

-Independent
+Independent workers

 EU-27/EFTA independent